JanJaapPoos/DRuMFISH/WP2.md

 	Slope of the size spectrum correlated negatively overall exploitation rate for time lags ≥ 6 years Abundance for size classes correlated with overall exploitation rate (size class < 30 cm correlated positively for time lags ≥ 9 years; size class 30—50 cm correlated positively for time lags ≥ 6 years; size class > 50 cm correlated negatively for time lags ≥ 6 years)
 	Only abundance for ln-Lmax class < 3 (< 20.1 cm) a positive correlation with exploitation rate for demersal stocks was found

 Caveats:
 	Only tested with community exploitation rate and not species specific Does not work for all surveys, areas, species and size classes Substantial time lag required until changes in exploitation rate are visible in size distribution

-McGarvey, R., Punt, A.E. and J.M.
+**McGarvey, R., Punt, A.E. and J.M.
 Matthews (2005).
 Assessing the Information Content of Catch-in-Numbers: A Simulation Comparison of Catch and Effort Data Sets.
 In G.H.
 Kruse, V.F.
 Gallucci, D.E.
 Hay, R.I.
 Perry, R.M.
 Peterman, T.C.
 Shirley, P.D.
 Spencer, B. Wilson & D. Woodby, eds.
 Fisheries assessment and management in data-limited situations, pp. 635–681.
-Fairbanks, USA, Alaska Sea Grant College Program AK-SG-05-02.
+Fairbanks, USA, Alaska Sea Grant College Program AK-SG-05-02.**

 Abstract: The fishing industry provides totals for landed catch-in-weight and fishing effort in skippers’ logbooks.
 Because this data-gathering infrastructure is in place, one potentially inexpensive source of additional information could be the catch reported in numbers of individuals landed.
 The performance of stock assessment models based on three logbook data sets, (1) catch-in-weight and fishing effort, (2) that of (1) plus catch-in-numbers, and (3) catch-in-weight and catch-in-numbers (no effort), was evaluated by means of simulation.
 Simulated data sets were generated from an individual-based model of a lobster fishery and used to test the ability of these three data sets to estimate recruitment, biomass, population numbers, and exploitation rate.
 The agreement of estimates from two different delay-difference models with true simulation values were quantified.
 With perfect knowledge of growth and natural mortality, and under nineteen simulated variations from perfect knowledge, adding catch-in-numbers to the traditional data set of catch-in-weight and effort substantially improved the precision and accuracy of the yearly population estimates.

-Data/information requirements
+Data/information requirements:
 	Time series of catch weight
 	Time series of catch numbers
 	Time series of effort
 	estimate of natural mortality M

-Assumptions
+Assumptions:
 	Either exact catch or exact CPUE (depending on model setup).
 	Stock can be represented as a recruitment (to the fishery) age class, followed by a plus group.
 In the first delay difference model (DD1), numbers in a year only depend on numbers in the previous year and recruitment in the previous year.
 In the second model (DD2), the numbers may depend on the stock state in the previous two years.
 	Von Bertalanffy growth parameters

-Output
+Output:
 	Time series of harvest rate, biomass, population numbers and recruitment.
 	Potentially enough data to perform limited forward projections, and hence define reference points.

 Method of operation:
 	The two different delay-difference models are fitted to simulated data to investigate the importance of having three time series of data in the assessment (catch weight, catch numbers and effort).
 Three different scenarios of data availability were investigated:
 	CwCnE: catch weight, number and effort time series are available
 	CwE: catch weight and effort time series are available
 	CwCn: catch weight and catch numbers time series are available Data were simulated with varying mis-specification to represent a possible stock of South Australian rock lobster.

 Testing:
 Twenty scenarios were tested, for 100 runs each, including a base case with no model mis-specification.
 In the well specified situation, all three series were required to be able to recreate the ‘truth’ assumed in simulation.
 If catch numbers were omitted, trends were correctly modelled by DD1 (on the few occasions that it converged), but not scaled correctly, whereas DD2 did not even capture the trends.
 Where effort data was omitted, the models typically fitted well over the majority of the time period, but with substantial error in the most recent year.
 The authors hypothesise that this is due to increases in mean weight (which is effectively what the data provide together) being possible due to either decreasing fishing effort leading to greater survival, or to low recruitment, and it takes observations over a few subsequent years to correctly detect which is happening.
 Given the demonstrated importance of having all three time series, the results for the majority of scenarios are only presented for the case where all three sources of data are available (CwCnE).
 In these cases, the authors report poor model fitting in the following situations:
 	High variability in recruitment (cv=1)
 	High noise in effort-exploitation relationship (cv=0.4)
 	Low exploitation rates (harvest rate of 5% and 10%)

 Caveats:
 Despite the large number of simulations run, they were effectively based around a single life history, and the conclusions may not extend beyond this species.
 Under some forms of mis-specification, the model had a high rate of failure to converge when applied to the simulated data.
 This was particularly true when the catch number time series was excluded.
 Only one of the simulation sets included variation in time of the individual growth function parameters.

-Bentley, N. (2015).
+**Bentley, N. (2015).
 Data and time poverty in fisheries estimation: potential approaches and solutions.
-ICES Journal of Marine Science, 72: 186–193.
+ICES Journal of Marine Science, 72: 186–193.**

 Abstract: The increasingly sophisticated methods developed for stock assessment are not always suited to data-poor fisheries.
 Data-poor fisheries are often low in value, so the researcher time available for their assessment is also small.
 The dual constraints of reduced data and reduced time make stock assessments for low-value stocks particularly challenging.
 Prior probability distributions are useful for transferring knowledge from data-rich to data-poor fisheries.
 When data are limited, it is important to make the most of what few data is available.
 However, fully understanding potential biases in data are just as important in the data-poor context as it is in data-rich fisheries.
 A key aspect of stock assessment is peer review.
 Providing a comprehensive, yet concise, set of diagnostics is crucial to a stock assessment where time is limited.
 Against the standards by which data-rich stock assessments are judged, stock assessments for data-poor stocks are likely to be found deficient.
 A key challenge is to maintain a balance between the opposing risks of inappropriate management “action” due to assessment inaccuracy, and inappropriate management “inaction” due to assessment uncertainty.

-Prince, J., Hordyk, A., Valencia, S.R., Loneragan, N., and K. Sainsbury (2015) Revisiting the concept of Beverton–Holt life-history invariants with the aim of informing data-poor fisheries assessment. – ICES Journal of Marine Science, 72: 194–203.
+**Prince, J., Hordyk, A., Valencia, S.R., Loneragan, N., and K. Sainsbury (2015) Revisiting the concept of Beverton–Holt life-history invariants with the aim of informing data-poor fisheries assessment.
+ICES Journal of Marine Science, 72: 194–203.**

 Abstract: The complexity and cost of assessment techniques prohibits their application to 90% of ﬁsheries.
 Simple generic approaches are needed for the world’s small-scale and data-poor ﬁsheries.
 This meta-analysis of the relationship between spawning potential and the normalized size and age of 123 marine species suggests that the so-called Beverton–Holt life-history invariants (BH-LHI; Lm/L1 , M/k, M × Agem ) actually vary together in relation to life-history strategy, determining the relationship between size, age, and reproductive potential for each species.
 Although little realized, the common assumption of unique values for the BH-LHI also implies that all species share the same relationship between size, age, and reproductive potential.
 This implicit assumption is not supported by this meta-analysis, which suggests that there is considerable but predictable natural variation in the BH-LHI ratios and the relationships between size, age, and reproductive potential that they determine.
 We believe that this reconceptualization of the BH-LHI has potential to provide a theoretical framework for “borrowing” knowledge from well-studied species to apply to related, unstudied species and populations, and when applied together with the assessment technique described by Hordyk et al. (2015b), could make simple forms of size-based assessment possible for many currently unassessable ﬁsh stocks.

 Study: